 This is not a small responsibility by any means – and every door supervisor worth his or her salt takes it very seriously indeed.

 Door supervisors have a number of other duties, including safely controlling the entry of patrons inside the venue, as well as ensuring that there is not an unsafe amount of them, handling emergencies of various kinds, liaising with local police, ensuring that nobody has brought anything illegal or dangerous onto the premises, by searching those they believe have, and that everything is above-board and in accordance with the law.

 Door supervisors also prevent those with false documentation from entering age-restricted venues.
 This is important, as selling alcohol to minors is a very serious offense and can actually threaten the existence of the venue itself if it happens too often.

 Door supervisors are also regularly in harm’s way.
-If a patron becomes violent or aggressive, the door supervisor will put him or herself between them and the other patrons, and have equipment like a body worn camera, radio and earpiece and other equipment, that helps them do their job.
+If a patron becomes violent or aggressive, the door supervisor will put him or herself between them and the other patrons, and have equipment like a body worn camera, radio and earpiece along with a torch, that helps them do their job.

 Door supervisors must deny entry to those they would deem a threat or a potential hazard (for example, a patron who is in possession of fake documents or contraband or is heavily inebriated).

 Here’s an example of the quieter, less obvious duties a DS routinely undertakes.
-In instances where a queue has formed, door supervisors must also monitor the queue itself, ensuring that there are no undesirables present in the line and that everyone present is behaving themselves.
+In instances by the barriers where a queue has formed, door supervisors must also monitor the queue itself, ensuring that there are no undesirables present in the line and that everyone present is behaving themselves.